hayesben/Athena/README.md

 Next, Athena will identify common recurring bigrams and concatenate these into phrases – the result will be saved as ***corpus_1.txt*** - this process is heuristic and may therefore omit some bigrams.
 To guarantee the occurrence of particular bigrams in your corpus it is possible to force addition - create a ***bigrams.txt*** file and populate each row with a required bigram in the form of *hillary_clinton*, *donald_trump*, etc.

-The proceeding steps, which will take several hours to run, need only be executed once – now the training can begin.
+The proceeding steps, which will take several hours to run, need only be executed once – the first round of training will now commence automatically.

-By selecting the ***Train [T]*** option, Athena will use the cleaned corpus file to generate a word embedding model on the GPU – this will be stored in ***model.bin***.
-If training on this corpus has taken place before, Athena will load the existing vocabulary.
-If not, Athena will first learn the vocabulary and start training from here.
+The word embedding model will be stored in ***model.bin***.

+Once an intial round has completed, you may wish to tweak the hyperparameters and try again.
+Do this by selecting the ***Retrain [R]*** option.

 To query the model, simply select the ***Query [Q]*** option and type in a word or phrase.